dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 There is an economic crisis brewing.
-As automation drives unemployment, governments will be forced to respond with policy: either UBI or Employer of Last Resort.
-Regardless of [the economic and sociocultural merits of UBI versus ELR](/posts/2017-06-05-international-trends-2020-universal-basic-income.html), neither policy is sufficient to stave off unemployment's effects on revenue streams to banks.
+As automation drives unemployment, governments will be forced to respond with policy: either Universal Basic Income or Employer of Last Resort.
+Regardless of
+[the economic and sociocultural merits of UBI versus ELR](/posts/2017-06-05-international-trends-2020-universal-basic-income.html), neither policy is sufficient to stave off unemployment's effects on revenue streams to banks.
 In turn, this triggers several downstream
+effects:

-effects: a major slowdown in lending, major reduction in liquidity available to banks and (...).
+- a major slowdown in lending,
+- major reduction in liquidity available to banks
+- and (...).

-To cope with the economic turbulence, governments are compelled to lend money to prop up the economy.
+To cope with the economic turbulence, governments are compelled to borrow money to prop up the economy.
 The greater the scope of entitlement programs, the more the currency must be diluted in response.
 With numbers pulled directly out of my ass, by 2030, we could reach 20-100% annual growth of the national debt.
 Imagine the